Mirabad, Tiran and Karvan

-Mirabad (ميراباد) (Note: Also romanized as Mīrābād) is a village in Karvan-e Sofla Rural District (Note: Formerly Karvan-e Vosta Rural District) of Karvan District, Tiran and Karvan County, Isfahan province, Iran.
+Mirabad (ميراباد) (Note: Also romanized as Mīrābād) is a village in Karvan-e Sofla Rural District (Note: Formerly Karvan-e Vosta Rural District) of Karvan District in Tiran and Karvan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,223 in 666 households.
 The following census in 2011 counted 2,536 people in 747 households.
-The 2016 census measured the population of the village as 2,758 people in 838 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,758 people in 838 households, the most populous in its rural district.